 Yes, sir."

 I wished that the brothers had stuck to their guns and I had been thrown out of school, but my girlfriend was happy that I remained at Our Lord’s Health.
 Kyla liked her space.
 We stayed together until our senior year and religion had little to do with our faith in each other.
-I attended church with my parents until I graduated from high school.
-I never went again.
+I attended Mass with my parents until graduation from high school.
+After that only on Holidays.

 Uncle Jack became a judge.
 My mother prayed for my soul to the end.
 My father stopped attending church only because he disagreed with a priest's sermon against queers.
 MY youngest brother was gay. was sick.

 Over the years I have explained that my lack of belief does not subtract from my spirituality.
-In 1995 I had visited the most holy sites on Earth to expiate the sins of my deceased baby brother and in 2008 I was proud hearing President Obama mention non-believers in his inaugural speech.
+In 1995 I had visited the most holy sites on Earth to expiate the sins of my deceased baby brother as well as mine ven swimming in the ganges at Varanasi and in 2008 I was proud upon hearing President Obama mention non-believers in his inaugural speech.

-Our numbers within the USA have grown to 20 million strong since 1971 and we are getting stronger, despite America having imprinted IN GOD WE TRUST on its money.
+Our numbers within the USA have grown to 20 million strong since 1971 and we are getting stronger, despite IN GOD WE TRUST on the dollar.

 Two summers ago I was at a pool party at my doctor’s house on Staten Island.
 We had attended a big Catholic college in Boston.
 Nick was BBQing burgers and Italian sausages.
 I was glad to be out of Brooklyn and intended on sleeping over in the basement bedroom.